-See NHS England's information sharing policy for more detailed guidance.
+See NHS England and NHS Improvement information sharing policy for more detailed guidance.

 PHE Screening's privacy notice has more information about how screening data is shared within the legal requirements, including those of the General Data Protection Regulation (GDPR).